Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Results and Discussion

 Eventually, we consider an example of a canonical metalens \cite{hughes_perspective_2021}, composed of $10^4$ $\mathrm{TiO}_2$ nanofins of dimension $410\times 85\times 600$ nm.
 We model this shape as a superellipsoid, whose boundary has the implicit equation \eqref{eq:SuperEllipsoid}, with $m = n = 0.25$.
-The total computational time is about 15 hours on a single CPU.
-Each particle is described by a surface mesh having $198$ nodes, $392$ triangles, and $588$ edges.
+Each particle is described by the surface mesh shown in Fig. \ref{fig:matrix_mesh} (c).
 To achieve the desired phase profile, the $i$-th particle, centered at $(x_i,y_i)$, is rotated with respect to $\vers{x}$ by an angle \cite{hughes_perspective_2021, khorasaninejad_metalenses_2016} where $f$ is the focal length.
 The metalens has a desired numerical aperture (NA) of 0.8, resulting in a focal length $f = 37.5\lambda$.
 The array is excited by a plane wave, circularly polarized in the plane of the array and propagating in the direction orthogonal to the array's plane with wavelength $\lambda = 660$ nm.
 The array size is $66 \times 66 \, \mu$m, which is $(100\times 100)\lambda$.
-In Fig. \ref{fig:MatrixSurfaceFields}c we show the electric field magnitude on the particles' surface.
-The solution is computed using the MLFMA-SME with $N^\| = N^\perp = 10$.
-In Fig. \ref{fig:MatrixSurfaceFields}d we show the normalized intensity $\|\vec{E}(x,z)\|^2$ on the $x-y$ cross-sectional plane.
+The solution is computed using the MLFMA-SMR with $N^\| = N^\perp = 10$.
+The total computational time is about 16.8 hours on a single CPU. { The GMRES required approximately 10.6 hours and converged after 1019 iterations}.
+In Fig. \ref{fig:MatrixSurfaceFields}(c) we show the electric field magnitude on the particles' surface.
+In Fig. \ref{fig:focal_xz}(d) we show the normalized intensity $\|\vec{E}(x,z)\|^2$ on the $x$-$y$ cross-sectional plane.
 The achieved focal length is consistent with the prescribed value.